by Deb Cook Lewis

 - A plaque will be presented to the Hollis Liggett Braille Free Press Award recipient at the convention.

 And now the fine print:

-· All nominations must be submitted to the ACB Braille Forum Editor, Sharon Lovering, with a postmark of no later than April 1, 2018.
-You may also submit your nomination electronically to email@example.com.
-All submissions should be accompanied by a cover letter providing details about the nominee, including name, address, telephone number and e-mail address of the nominee, if known, and details about the submission, its origin, and any other pertinent information.
+- All nominations must be submitted to the ACB Braille Forum Editor, Sharon Lovering, with a postmark of no later than April 1, 2020.
+You may also submit your nomination electronically to firstname.lastname@example.org.
+All submissions should be accompanied by a cover letter providing details about the nominee, including name, address, telephone number and email address of the nominee, if known, and details about the submission, its origin, and any other pertinent information.
 The return address of the person making the nomination should be included in the cover letter.

-· Any individual who has won a BOP award since 2014 is ineligible to receive the same award prior to Jan.
-1, 2019.
+- Any individual or affiliate who has won a BOP award since 2016 is ineligible to receive the same award prior to Jan.
+1, 2021.